 Who’s looking forward, and who’s looking back?

 Younger people are often very future oriented.
-They feel that their whole life is ahead of them, and they are enthusiastic about all of the possibilities.
+They feel that their whole life is ahead of them, and their enthusiasm creates a lot of energy.
 On the flip side, the conversation of many older people often reveals that, in their mind, the best days of their life are all in the past.
-As a result, they find it easier to feel enthusiastic about the past than the future.
+As a result, they have a greater sense of enthusiasm about the past than they do about the future.

-How can we continue to be excited about life?
+How can we continue manifest enthusiasm about life?

 Even though these observations appear to be age related, age is not as strong an influence as you might think.
 Why do I say that?
 Because I also know fairly young people, like Rick, who look back longingly on their glory days, as if life couldn’t possibly be that good again.

 Even more significant, I personally know people in their fifties and sixties who are just the opposite.
-Instead of pining over yesteryear, they are still very excited by their current activities, and extremely enthusiastic and optimistic about the future.
-In fact, I have an amazing friend named Glen who is a very enthusiastic 90 years young.
+Instead of pining over yesteryear, they are still very excited by their current activities, and they are looking ahead with youthful enthusiasm and optimism.
+In fact, I have an amazing friend named Glen who is full of enthusiasm at 90 years young.

 What accounts for such opposite viewpoints?

 This is where we can turn simple observations into advanced Life skills.
 These differences are not age related, even though it may appear to be that way.
-The truth is, these differences are attitude and focus oriented, and have very little to do with chronological age.
+The truth is, these differences are more about attitude and focus.
+They actually have very little to do with chronological age.

 This is true of many so called aging related conditions, regardless of whether they are mental, emotional, or physical.
 Our perception has a much greater influence on our reality than our circumstances do.